Sdniss/BICAMSZ/README.md

 ## Repo explanation

-The `setup_environment` files per operating systems create and activate a virtual environment that contains the dependencies (`dependencies.txt`) for this project.

 `BICAMS_application.py`: the main script that performs the transformation (jupyter notebook version: `BICAMS_application.ipynb`).
 It depends on the following elements:

 1. Data (`load_data.py`).
 Location of the data and description in the "data" and "data_descriptions" folder respectively.